Teamoh/MultiLotrConquestServerLauncher/README.md

 |Port|Server port (optional), overrides the value of the `Port` node in the `Dedicated.xml` (`Config->Plasma->Port`)|
 |RandomStartLevel|Determines if the servers level rotation will begin at a random position but keeps the map order in general.
 Allowed values: `true` or `false`|
 |RandomLevelOrder|Determines if the servers level rotation should be completly random.
 Allowed values: `true` or `false`.
 Please note: when `RandomLevelOrder` is enabled, the `RandomStartLevel` option is ignored.|

+# Scheduled Task

+This application can be easily configured as Scheduled Task (e.g. at startup) using the [Windows Task Scheduler](https://en.wikipedia.org/wiki/Windows_Task_Scheduler) so the  LOTRC servers start automatically after the server restarted.
+No permanent user login is required, the servers can run as background tasks without any GUI.